-Govan Brown through the implemented preventive maintenance program will ensure that:
+Through the implementation of a preventive maintenance program, Govan Brown will make sure that:

 - Vehicles, machines tools or equipment should not be used when it is defective or hazardous and when the weather or other conditions are such that its use is likely to endanger a worker (O. Reg.
 213/91, s.
 93); - Vehicles, machines tools or equipment should not be used while it is being repaired or serviced, unless the repair or servicing requires that it be operated (O. Reg.
 213/91, s.
 93); - All vehicles, machines, tools and equipment shall be used in accordance with any operating manuals issued by the manufacturers and shall be maintained according to company policies, manufacturer instructions, and legislated requirements (O. Reg.
 213/91, s.
 93); - All mechanically-powered vehicles, machines, tools and equipment rated at greater than 10-HP shall be inspected by a competent worker to determine whether they can handle their rated capacity and to identify any defects or hazardous conditions.
 These inspections shall be performed before the vehicles, machines, tools or equipment are first used at the project and thereafter at least once a year or more frequently as recommended by the manufacturer.
 (O. Reg.
 213/91, s.
-94);

-- Every replacement part for a vehicle, machine, tool or equipment shall have at least the same safety factor as the part it is replacing and no modification to, extension to, repair to or replacement of a part of a vehicle, machine, tool or equipment shall result in a reduction of the safety factor of the vehicle, machine, tool or equipment.
+94); - Every replacement part for a vehicle, machine, tool or equipment shall have at least the same safety factor as the part it is replacing and no modification to, extension to, repair to or replacement of a part of a vehicle, machine, tool or equipment shall result in a reduction of the safety factor of the vehicle, machine, tool or equipment.
 (O. Reg.
 213/91, s.
-95); - All records of preventive maintenance or corrective maintenance action performed on all tools, equipment, and vehicles shall be tracked through equipment inventory and maintenance schedule database and kept available at project site /head office; - All maintenance will be performed by competent/qualified worker and be completed in accordance with manufacturer's maintenance requirements;
+95); - All records of preventive maintenance or corrective maintenance action performed on tools, equipment, and vehicles will be tracked through the equipment inventory and maintenance schedule database and kept available at project sites/head offices; - Inspections and preventive/corrective maintenance can only be carried out by people who are qualified due to their knowledge, training, and experience as well as those who are deemed competent by applicable regulations, standards, guidelines, and/or manufacturer's maintenance requirements and instructions;

-TYPE OF EQUIPMENT TYPE OF INSPECTION SCHEDULE Tools Visual inspection prior to use Small hand tools to be discarded if not repairable Grinders Visual inspection prior to use Manufacturer's Recommendation Complete Inspection and Certification Before first use or repeated use Critical items, controls, overall functioning Prior to use Power Tools Complete inspection Every 6 months Repair When failure occurs Preventative Maintenance Manufacturer's recommendation Negative Air Units Body/electrical inspection Before first time use or repeated use; DOP test as needed Negative All Offics HEPA Replace on DOP failure Extension Cords Visual inspection Prior to use, tag out/repair as needed; discard if unrepairable HEDAY Visual Before first time use or repeated use; DOP test as required HEPA Vacuum HEPA filter Replace on failure of DOP (Dispersed Oil Particulate) HVAC Once per year (by building) Insurance schedule Fall Protection Visual, hands on Before every use; once yearly by outside source
+TYPE OF EQUIPMENT TYPE OF INSPECTION SCHEDULE Tools Visual inspection prior to use Small hand tools to be discarded if not repairable Grinders Visual inspection prior to use Manufacturer's Recommendation Complete Inspection and Certification Before first use or repeated use Critical items, controls, overall functioning Prior to use Power Tools Complete inspection Every 6 months Repair When failure occurs Preventative Maintenance Manufacturer's recommendation Nie wether Airchaite Body/electrical inspection Before first time use or repeated use; DOP test as needed Negative Air Units НЕРА Replace on DOP failure Extension Cords Visual inspection Prior to use, tag out/repair as needed; discard if unrepairable HEPA Vacuum Visual Before first time use or repeated use; DOP test as required HEPA Vacuum HEPA filter Replace on failure of DOP (Dispersed Oil Particulate) HVAC Once per year (by building) Insurance schedule Fall Protection Visual, hands on Before every use; once yearly by outside source